ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/macros/utils/macros.md

 {% enddocs %}

 {% docs scd_latest_state %}
 This macro pick up the latest state when data is ingested as SCD type.
 For this purpose, to ensure we load only the latest state of data, will use `_task_instance` column as a criteria (this can be redefined).
+Currently we do a `max` on the defined `_task_instance` column, so its important to take a proper column to select.
 Example, if we have data records in the `RAW` layer like:

 | ID | DATE |